jptafe/LANLadder/README.md

  Frontend - Test html/css/js created to interact with web service Backend - Web Service in Test phase
  Admin End - Not Started

 Major Priorities:
  1 Switch add player & add ladder to POST instead of GET 2 Put an alert at the end of every .fetch to tell the user what happened 3 Write a panel for players and teams to allow player to join & kick 4 secure No 3 user in team can report/kick
  5 Implement file upload WS method as per classroom activity

 Long-term Priorities:
- Make auth work with Google API
+ Make auth work with Google API get a JS photo editor to square uploaded image

 [![Run on Google Cloud](https://storage.googleapis.com/cloudrun/button.svg)](https://console.cloud.google.com/cloudshell/editor?shellonly=true&cloudshell_image=gcr.io/cloudrun/button&cloudshell_git_repo=https://github.com/jptafe/LANLadder)